charliez/web2py_devenv/README.md

 We automate all this configuration process and initialize a git repo for you, with a suggested directory structure.

 **Note:** currently, this configuration options are only available in Vagrant version.
 Virtualenv option are work in progress.

+**TODO:**

+1. Allow virtualenv script to behave like the vagrant one.
+1. Create bootstrap.sh for Vagrant.